We may earn commission from affiliate links →

 The hotel restaurant is large and serves a children’s menu.
 All rooms are large and have balconies with views of the sea.
 You can also get around the area very quickly from this hotel, with free parking on site.

 Of course, there are countless other hotels and apartment choices to stay in Albania, and this is just a snapshot of what you can expect.
-However, these are some of the most notable for child-friendly facilities and a welcoming feel for those traveling with little ones.
+However, these are the most notable for child-friendly facilities and a welcoming feel for those traveling with little ones.

 You’ll find countless hotels with outdoor pools and beach access during the summer months, especially on the Riviera part of the country.